 Facebook Customer Support

-If you are selling on Facebook, as your business grows, you will want to focus more on marketing and less on customer support.
-Until then, you need someone who can respond to customer questions promptly and using the right tone.
+If you sell on Facebook, you will want to focus more on marketing and less on customer support as your business grows.
+Until then, you need someone who can respond to customer questions promptly and use the right tone.

-Your goal is to always answer their question in a polite, friendly, and helpful way.
+You aim to answer their questions politely, be friendly, and be helpful.
 This will help build trust with your customers so they return in the future.
 You also want to be professional at all times so that people don’t view your brand as unprofessional or spammy when interacting with other online or offline customers (such as when promoting your products/services).

 Email Customer Support

 Email customer support is a large part of eCommerce.
-You’ll need to field questions and complaints from customers, as well as handle returns and exchanges.
+You must field customer questions and complaints and handle returns and exchanges.

-Luckily, there are several virtual assistants who have experience in this area.
+Luckily, several virtual assistants have experience in this area.
 They can help you with things like:

 Setting up New Products on Amazon

-Setting up new products on Amazon, eBay, Facebook ads, Google Ads, and Yahoo is a big task.
-Some platforms allow you to upload a file with your product information in bulk; others require you to manually enter everything.
-If you have an existing product that needs updating, this can also be time-consuming.
+You are setting up new products on Amazon, eBay, Facebook ads, Google Ads, and Yahoo.
+Some platforms allow you to upload a file with your product information in bulk; others require you to enter everything manually.
+This can be time-consuming if you have an existing product that needs updating.

 Product Listings on eBay, Etsy, and other Selling Platforms

-• Creating ads for your ecommerce store and products on Facebook Ads or Google AdWords, Amazon PPC Ads, or Bing Ads.
+- Create ads for your e-commerce store and products on Facebook, Google AdWords, Amazon PPC, or Bing Ads.

-You can outsource this task to a remote assistant who has the necessary skills to create listings on eBay, Etsy, and other selling platforms.
-A VA will be able to upload images of your products as well as to create ads for them.
+You can outsource this task to a remote assistant with the necessary skills to create listings on eBay, Etsy, and other selling platforms.
+A VA can upload images of your products and create ads for them.

 Bookkeeping & Accounting Tasks (Tracking Profit and Loss)

-• Important to keep records for tax purposes; for example, if you are a sole proprietor or have employees, you will need to file quarterly payroll taxes (Form 941).
+- It is essential to keep records for tax purposes; for example, if you are a sole proprietor or have employees, you must file quarterly payroll taxes (Form 941).

-• If you choose to do it yourself, there are many resources available at no cost on the internet that can guide you through this process.
+- If you choose to do it yourself, many free resources on the Internet can guide you through this process.

 Researching New Markets/New Categories to Sell in

 This task is the most time-consuming, so you’ll want to outsource it.
 A virtual assistant should be able to help you evaluate whether a market or category is worth entering based on their previous experience and knowledge of your industry.
-They can also help identify potential partners and suppliers in that new space if you decide to enter it.
+If you decide to enter, they can also help identify potential partners and suppliers in that new space.

 Finding Product